Aleph-Alpha/pharia-kernel-sdk-py/README.md

 ### Running

 This SDK builds a WebAssembly component targeting the `pharia:skill` [WIT](https://component-model.bytecodealliance.org/design/wit.html) world.
 That means a WebAssembly runtime offering this interface is required to run your Skill.
-The Kernel is such a runtime.
+The Engine is such a runtime.
 To deploy your Skill, add your Skill to the configuration file of your namespace.
-Then, you can invoke it via the HTTP API of the Kernel.
+Then, you can invoke it via the HTTP API of the Engine.
 For example:

 ```sh
 curl -X POST http://pharia-kernel.my-pharia-ai-cluster.com/v1/skills/{namespace}/my-skill/run \